Autumn Body-Type Guide: Thriving in Vata Season

 Self-massage with warm oil is the single most important autumn practice.
 It:

-• Creates a protective barrier against dryness
+- Creates a protective barrier against dryness

-• Calms the nervous system through touch
+- Calms the nervous system through touch

-• Supports circulation and lymphatic flow
+- Supports circulation and lymphatic flow

-• Nourishes the skin and deeper tissues
+- Nourishes the skin and the tissues underneath

-• Grounds Vata's mobile, scattered energy
+- Grounds Vata's mobile, scattered energy

 Oil recommendations:

-• Vata types: Warm sesame oil with a few drops of lavender
+- Vata types: warm sesame oil with a few drops of lavender

 Nasya (Nasal Oil Application)

-• Prevent nasal dryness and irritation
+- Prevents nasal dryness and irritation

-• Support sinus health through winter
+- Supports sinus health through winter

-• Traditionally said to support mental clarity
+- Is traditionally said to support mental clarity

 Warm Baths